karlredman/Timetrap_TUI/README.md

 * Why a terminal user interface?

 Every user interface has it's place.
 There are a lot of us vim using, mouse avoiding, rebels still out here.
 Also a TUI just fits my workflow.
 In addition, in xterminals, the mouse is usable for this application.
-I haven't even tried to get gpm mouse functionality to work with this application to date.
+I haven't even tried to get gpm mouse functionality (for consoles) to work with this application to date.

 ## Thank You and Credit To:
 * The author and contributors of the [Timetrap](https://github.com/samg/timetrap) project for an elegant and useful time keeping solution.